Bummed: Songs

 With "Wrote for Luck", the band tried to write a song that could be played at the Haçienda.
 Paul Ryder unsuccessfully tried to play sequenced basslines, which he heard in the Chicago house music that Pickering was playing at the club, on his bass guitar.
 Keyboardist Paul Davis tried to play the synth part from "Two Tribes" (1984) by Frankie Goes to Hollywood, while Whelan had a go at emulating "Running Up That Hill" again.
 Day later contributed his guitar part, while Shaun Ryder added the song's hook, "Higher than high high", based on his mental state at the time.
 It marked the first time Ryder attempted to write a song about the same topic, namely a heroin drug deal gone wrong.
-One of its lines is dialogue directly taken from the film Stardust (1974).
+One of its lines is dialogue directly taken from the 1974 film Stardust.

 Ryder said "Bring a Friend" is the closest track to a love song on the album, with many of its lines taken from a pornographic magazine he had read while in Amsterdam.
 "Do It Better" was initially called "E"; it is centred around a guitar part and Ryder ad-libbing around the phrase "on one", which referred to being high on ecstasy.
-The album's closing track "Lazy Itis" has Can-esque drumming patterns and borrows a lyric from "Ticket to Ride" (1965) by the Beatles, resulting in a writing credit between Happy Mondays and Lennon–McCartney.
+The album's closing track, "Lazy Itis", has Can-esque drumming patterns and borrows a lyric from "Ticket to Ride" (1965) by the Beatles, resulting in a writing credit between Happy Mondays and Lennon–McCartney.
 Its title phrase was a word the Ryders' grandmother used to say.
 For the single version of the track, Ryder decided to include lyrics from "Gonna Make You a Star" (1974) by David Essex.